Studying abroad after Brexit

 We are committed to providing a global experience for all Nottingham students, including life-changing opportunities to study or work abroad during our degree courses – at partner universities in Europe and around the world.

-Disclaimer: This webpage was most recently updated on 14 February 2020.
-The information below was correct to the best of our knowledge at this time, but is subject to change.
+Disclaimer: This webpage was most recently updated on 19 July 2021.
+The information below was correct to the best of our knowledge at this time, but may be subject to change.

 The University has made a commitment to continue providing outgoing student mobility and exchange programmes through the Erasmus+ scheme (or an alternative to the Erasmus+ scheme) until the 2022-23 academic year.

-University of Nottingham students studying or working abroad as part of the Erasmus+ programme in the 2019-20 academic year will continue to be funded for their mobility period in Europe and can find more information on Erasmus+ grants and residing in a European country on the University Workspace.
+University of Nottingham students studying or working abroad as part of the Erasmus+ programme in the 2020-21 academic year will continue to be funded for their mobility period in Europe and can find more information on Erasmus+ grants and residing in a European country on Moodle.

 Find out more about our Erasmus+ programme